Catskill909/podcast_app/README.md

 ## Roadmap: Best-in-Class Podcast App Network & Offline Experience

+### Extensibility for Downloads
+Our cache and network layer is being architected to support not only feed caching and offline playback, but also robust episode downloads in the future.
+Download logic, storage, and offline playback will build on this unified infrastructure.
+As we proceed, we may add placeholders or refactor current code to ensure extensibility for downloads and other advanced features.

 Our next major goal: deliver the best solution for a modern podcasting app—reliable, offline-ready, and seamless.
 Staged, testable development:

 **Stage 1: Local Caching**